Long-time asymptotics of the modified KdV equation in weighted Sobolev spaces: Introduction

-Note that in all asymptotics above, the implicit constants in the remainder terms depend only on $\norm{r}{H^{1}(\bbR)}$. \end{theorem} Before procceding to sketch our main steps and discuss more details, we first give several remarks for the above statements. \begin{remark} In this paper, to derive asymptotics, our main focus is to establish the uniform estimates for the error terms which only depend on $\norm{r}{H^{1}(\bbR)}$.
-All leading order terms from the asymptotic formulae in all regions are obtained from special functions, namely parabolic cylinder functions and Painlev\'e II, independent of the regularity of initial data.
+\end{enumerate} In the above asymptotics for Regions $\text{II}$, $\text{III}$, $\text{IV}$, $P$ is a solution of the Painlev\'e $\text{II}$ equation determined by $r(0)$.
+Note that given $r(z)\in H^1(\bbR)$, $r$ is defined pointwise and $r(0)$ makes sense.
+Also note that in all asymptotics above, the implicit constants in the remainder terms depend only on $\norm{r}{H^{1}(\bbR)}$. \end{theorem} We give several remarks for the statements above. \begin{remark} In this paper, to derive asymptotics, our main focus is to establish estimates for the error terms which only depend on $\norm{r}{H^{1}(\bbR)}$.
+We claim that this dependence is uniform in each of the five regions defined in figure \ref{fig: regions}.
+All leading order terms from the asymptotic formulae in all regions are obtained from special functions, namely parabolic cylinder functions and Painlev\'e II.
 For brevity, we do not repeat lengthy identical steps.
-We refer Deift-Zhou \cite{DZ93} for full details. \end{remark} \begin{remark} In the above statment, as we claimed, $P$ is a solution of the Painlev\'e $\text{II}$ equation determined by $r(0)$.
-More precisely, the reduced factorization problem in Regions $\text{II},$ $\text{III},$ $\text{IV}$, is related to the Painlev\'e II equation by an isomonodromy problem associated to the linear problem
+We refer to Deift-Zhou \cite{DZ93} for full details. \end{remark}